Pongking/Pongking/README.md

 Here are some ideas to get you started:
 -->
+- 😄 I'm li pengcheng.
 - 🔭 I’m currently studying in xidian university.
 - 🌱 I’m currently learning Private Language Learning.
+- 📫 How to reach me: lpcheng AT stu.xidian.edu.cn
-//- 👯 I’m looking to collaborate on studying together.
+- <!--- 👯 I’m looking to collaborate on studying together.
 - 🤔 I’m looking for help with ...

+-->

 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...

 - ⚡ Fun fact: ...